cdapio/hydrator-plugins/README.rst

 Prerequisites
 -------------

-To use CDAP-plugins, you must have CDAP version 3.2.0.
+To use CDAP-plugins, you must have CDAP version 3.2.0 or later.
 Prerequisites for the various sources and sinks are included in their individual README files.

 Build